igsr/gca_1000genomes_website/_faq/are-all-variants-displayed-1000-genomes-project-browser-discovered-project.md

   - 1000-genomes-data-available-genome-browsers
 ---

-No, not all the variants in the [1000 Genomes Browser](http://browser.1000genomes.org) were discovered by the 1000 Genomes Project.
+No, not all the variants in the [browsers produced by the 1000 Genomes Project](http://browser.1000genomes.org) were discovered by the 1000 Genomes Project.

+The data from the 1000 Genomes Project is available in a number of browsers, including browsers produced by the 1000 Genomes Project, which reflect the major data releases associated with the pilot, phase 1 and phase 3 publications from the 1000 Genomes Project.
+More information on this is available on the [browsers page](/1000-genomes-browsers).

-The content of the 1000 Genomes Project Browser is based on a custom version of the Ensembl browser.
-These databases contain the Ensembl core features (genes and transcripts), regulatory elements from the Ensembl Regulatory Build and variation data from Ensembl Variation database.
+The content of the 1000 Genomes Project Browsers, maintained during the 1000 Genomes Project, are based on custom versions of the Ensembl browser.
+These databases contain the Ensembl core features (genes and transcripts), regulatory elements from the Ensembl Regulatory Build and variation data from the Ensembl Variation database.

-We load the newest version of the 1000 genoems data if it is not yet in dbSNP.
-As well as our variation data, Ensembl variation contains data from dbSNP, ClinVar, COSMIC, dbGaP, dbVAR, EGA and many other sources.
-We currently use the Ensembl 75 databases.
-For a complete list of the sources for the Ensembl Variation, please see [http://feb2014.archive.ensembl.org/info/genome/variation/sources_documentation.html](http://feb2014.archive.ensembl.org/info/genome/variation/sources_documentation.html) for details.
+As well as 1000 Genomes Project variation data, Ensembl variation contains data from dbSNP, ClinVar, COSMIC, dbGaP, dbVAR, EGA and many other sources.